 Which Sectors Are Most Active For eCommerce

-According to an exclusive study conducted by HexGn,? e-commerce ecosystem can be clubbed in the follwing segments.
+According to an exclusive study conducted by HexGn, e-commerce ecosystem can be clubbed in the following segments.

 Sectors In E-Commerce